-CONCLUSION – Tough call, but to me, the a-magnetic properties of the Omega Seamaster, with their METAS-controlled Master Chronometer certification, the extra 7 hours of power reserve and the impressive feat of having a new escapement, the co-axial escapement, bring the Omega ahead.
+CONCLUSION – Tough call, but to me, the a-magnetic properties of the Omega Seamaster, with its METAS-controlled Master Chronometer certification, the extra 7 hours of power reserve and the impressive feat of having a new escapement – the co-axial escapement – give Omega the lead.

 After comparing apples with apples, it’s time to add the emotions, the opinion, the feelings and… well, we all know that it’s not only the rational part of the mind that makes decisions.
 And we’ll add the retail price to the mix!

 ICONIC – No matter how you look at this, the Rolex Submariner is more iconic!
-This is certainly an achievement by Rolex, as they have grown/created/nurtured one of the most recognizable watches in the World.
-Whether you’re in the Sahara desert, in Vietnam, in the jungle of South America, or any place in Europe, USA, Japan, Hong Kong or wherever, there’s a good chance that someone will recognize a Rolex Submariner on your wrist.
+This is certainly an achievement by Rolex, as it has grown/created/nurtured one of the most recognizable watches in the world.
+Whether you’re in the Sahara desert, in Vietnam, in the jungles of South America, or any place in Europe, USA, Japan, Hong Kong or wherever, there’s a good chance that someone will recognize a Rolex Submariner on your wrist.

 Whether this is positive or negative is highly personal.
 Some prefer to be able to show off what they are wearing, some prefer to fly under the radar.
 I guess it also depends on where you are, as in some places you do not want to be spotted with a Rolex on your wrist, without having a bodyguard next to you.

 THE WATCH ITSELF – When we compare apples with apples, I have to say that Omega wins.
-Their Seamaster simply packs more of what I like.
-The METAS certificate, the see-through case back and the pretty spectacular-looking ceramic dial all contribute to its victory.
-For me, the Submariner’s maxi dial and thick lugs sort of ruin its looks and in that perspective I preferred the more elegant looks of the older ref.
-16610, or if Rolex comes with a new Submariner along the lines of what we ‘predicted’ (read: wished) for Baselworld 2020.
+The Seamaster simply packs more of what I like.
+The METAS certificate, the see-through caseback and the pretty spectacular-looking ceramic dial all contribute to its victory.
+For me, the Submariner’s maxi dial and thick lugs sort of ruin its looks and in that perspective I preferred the more elegant looks of the older Ref.
+16610, or if Rolex comes out with a new Submariner along the lines of what we ‘predicted’ (read: wished) for Baselworld 2020.

-PRICE – And then comes the retail price… Unfortunately, it is nearly impossible to purchase the Submariner new from the Rolex boutique.
-Whether it is the strong demand or the ‘controlled’ delivery, either by Rolex themselves or their retail partners, the fact is that you will not be able to buy a Submariner if you walk into a Rolex boutique today.
-Don’t get me wrong, you can easily buy a brand new Submariner now, but only from grey market sources, only for a premium to be paid atop the retail price and to me that ruins the experience (and hurts extra in the wallet.)
+PRICE – And then comes the retail price… Unfortunately, it is nearly impossible to purchase the Submariner new from a Rolex boutique.
+Whether it is the strong demand or the ‘controlled’ delivery, either by Rolex itself or its retail partners, the fact is that you will not be able to buy a Submariner if you walk into a Rolex boutique today.
+Don’t get me wrong, you can easily buy a brand new Submariner now, but only from grey market sources, only for a premium to be paid on top of the retail price and to me that ruins the experience (and hurts more in the wallet).

 Buying a brand new Omega Seamaster at your local Omega dealer is not so difficult.
 When buying one, you will get it with a METAS certificate and if you check the Omega website with the number of your watch, you can see how it performed during the tests in the METAS laboratory before it was ready for delivery.
 I love this, it’s such a nice additional value, an extra user experience.

 Now behold… the Rolex Submariner 116610LN retails for EUR 7,800 and the Omega Seamaster Diver 300m retails for EUR 4,900.
 That is, if you’re able to buy the Submariner at retail price.
-But suppose you can, the difference in price is impressive; the Sub comes at a more than 60% higher price.
+But suppose you can, the difference in price is impressive: the Sub has a 60% higher price tag.

-CONCLUSION – The Omega Seamaster Diver 300m offers more value for money, hands down.
-I love its looks, its technicalities, its Bond ‘charm’ and that it remains a bit fly-under-the-radar.
+CONCLUSION – Hands down, the Omega Seamaster Diver 300m offers more value for money.
+I love its looks, its technicalities, its Bond ‘charm’ and that it remains a slightly fly-under-the-radar model.
 But I love the Submariner for its heritage, history and the legacy of being one of the dive watches that has set the benchmark for how dive watches look today.
 Technically both watches are pretty equal.

-The Bond-charm versus the icon that is the Submariner is mainly a matter of personal taste.
+The Bond charm versus the icon that is the Submariner boils down to a matter of personal taste.
 Price-wise… well, it’s hard to ignore that the Submariner costs more than 60% more than the Seamaster.
-To each his own, both are absolutely best in class dive watches, manufactured by best in class brands, with a global retail network and possibility to have it serviced (pretty much) everywhere.
+To each his own, both are absolutely best-in-class dive watches, manufactured by best-in-class brands, with a global retail network and possibility to have it serviced (pretty much) everywhere.